 In the second stage, rashes will begin to surface in numerous parts of the body.
 They are may at some point turn brownish or dark red.
 A person will also experience fever, exhaustion, and headaches.
 He or she could lose some weight and suffer from inflammation of the lymph nodes.

 In the latent stage, the heart, bones, joints, brain, and the nervous system will be put to so much risk.
 Numbness, paralysis, and dementia are only three of awful case situations he or she might have to cope with.

 What should one do to get rid of the syphilis symptoms?

 One should immediately test for syphilis.
 Blood, urine, or saliva samples may be required for evaluation and diagnosis, so the patient needs to be ready.

 What happens after being tested positive for syphilis?

 A syphilis patient receives antibiotic treatment for syphilis.
 The most common meds are penicillin, ceftriaxone, erythromycin, and tetracycline.
 These medicines will work the irritation and try to get rid of all the signs and symptoms.

 To test for syphilis fast and accurately, use a rapid syphilis test kit.
-You can buy a certified and efficient rapid syphilis test kit from STD Rapid Test Kits by CLICKING HERE.
+You can buy a certified and efficient rapid syphilis test kit for STD Rapid Test Kits.